ceu-lang/ceu/doc/manual/manual-v0.20.md

 ### Booleans

-Boolean types have the values `true` and `false`.
+The boolean type has two values, `true` and `false`.

 ### Integers

-Integer values can be written in different bases and also as ASCII characters:
+Integer values can be written in decimal and hexadecimal bases:

 * Decimals are written *as is*.
-* Octals are prefixed with <tt>0</tt>.
 * Hexadecimals are prefixed with <tt>0x</tt>.
-* ASCII characters and escape sequences are surrounded by apostrophes.
-* `TODO: "1e10"`
+* `TODO: "0b---", "0o---"`

 Examples:

 ```
-// all following are equal to the decimal 127
+// both are equal to the decimal 127
 v = 127;
-v = 0777;
 v = 0x7F;

-// newline ASCII character = decimal 10
-c = '\n';
 ```

 ### Floats